okeeffed/developer-notes/manual/System-Design/Glossary.md

 - Storing large volumes of data that often have little to no structure - a NoSQL database sets no limits on the types of data we can store together and allows us to add new types as the need changes
 - Making the most of cloud computing and storage
 - Rapid development

+## CAP Theorem

+"Impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees.

+1. Consistency
+2. Availability
+3. Partition Tolerance